zcash/zcash-devtool/README.md

-# zec-sqlite-cli
+# zcash-devtool

-This repository contains a CLI app for testing the `zcash_client_sqlite` crate.
+This repository contains a CLI app for working with Zcash transactions and the Zcash blockchain, including stateless Zcash wallet functionality based upon the `zcash_client_backend` and `zcash_client_sqlite` crates.
+It is built by developers, for developers for use in prototyping Zcash functionality, and should not be considered production-ready.
+The command-line API that this tool exposes can and will change at any time and without warning.

 ## Security Warnings